Being able to prepare food and cook is a basic part of caring for yourself.

 There are several different ways to cut the weight of your cookware.

-For example, going from a full size, cast iron skillet to an 8″ saute pan will cut the weight considerably.
-Chances are you or your loved one aren’t cooking big meals any way.
+For example, going from a full-size, cast-iron skillet to an 8″ saute pan will cut the weight considerably.
+Chances are you or your loved one aren’t cooking big meals anyway.

-2. Change to a lighter weight material.
+2. Change to a Lighter-Weight Material

-So, choose pots and pans that are made of lighter weight materials like aluminum or carbon steel.
+So, choose pots and pans of lighter-weight materials like aluminum or carbon steel.
 These are the materials commonly found in some of the cheaper cookware sets.
-Some of these light pans will have metal disks on the bottom that improve heat distribution while cooking.

 Yes, I understand that heat distribution and even cooking are important.